epadam/CNN-AV1-intra-encoder/source/performance.rst

 It can be seen that the accuray is quite close to the highest distribution of classes for both models.

+When using this model to predict a new frame, the prediction result is shown below.

-This may suggest the model mostly guess split mode for block 64x64 and none and split modes for 32x32 and mostly none for 16x16.
+The model mostly guess only split mode for block 64x64 and none and split modes for 32x32 and mostly none for 16x16.

 To further prove this assumption, another data set with 9 720p frames is used to train the model.